No. 43/2 Hebbal, Sahakara Nagar, Bengaluru

 • Before the kyphoplasty, patients undergo a comprehensive physical examination to determine their suitability for surgery.

-• Evaluating the patient's health before surgery aids the spine specialist in anticipating and minimising potential complications.
+• Evaluating the patient's health before surgery aids the kyphoplasty surgeon in anticipating and minimising potential complications.

 • Patients taking anticoagulants tablets are advised to discontinue usage seven days prior to the surgery.